zstix/nr-battlesnake-attributes/python/README.md

 from flask import Flask

 # Add the New Relic APM agent.
-import newrelic
+import newrelic.agent

 # Add the helper script.
 # Feel free to place this wherever makes sense for your application.
-from getCustomAttributes import getCustomAttributes
+from getCustomAttributes import getCustomAttributes, getCustomAttributesEnd

 app = Flask(__name__)